heilcheng/medexplain-evals/docs/data_loading.rst

 Data Loading and Processing
 ===========================

-MEQ-Bench provides comprehensive data loading functionality for popular medical datasets, with automatic complexity stratification and standardized conversion to the MEQ-Bench format.
+MedExplain-Evals provides comprehensive data loading functionality for popular medical datasets, with automatic complexity stratification and standardized conversion to the MedExplain-Evals format.

 Supported Datasets
 ------------------